CHATHAM — The U.S. Coast Guard has abandoned plans to remove the lighted whistle buoy “C” that marks the entrance to Chatham Harbor.

 other additional mooring configurations to help better keep the buoy on its assigned position during

 heavy weather.”
-It also indicated that the buoy would be equipped with an automatic identification system (AIS) device to make it easier for mariners to locate.
+It also indicated that the buoy would be equipped with an automatic identification system (AIS) device to make it easier to locate.

-“The Town wishes to thank all in the maritime community, the Barnstable County Assembly of Delegates, and other communities who provided comments to make this positive outcome possible,” reads a press release issued by the town Thursday afternoon.
+“The Town wishes to thank all in the maritime community, the Barnstable County Assembly of Delegates, and other communities who provided comments to make this positive outcome possible,” a press release issued by the town read.